WebOfTrustInfo/rwot12-cologne/advance-readings/diam-forestry-4.0.md

 - A tool for decentralized identity and access management in Forestry 4.0.

-- #self-sovereign-identity #access control management #IoT #smart Forestry
+- #self-sovereign-identity #access control management #IoT #smart forestry

 ## Introduction